RobertElder/CS452/io/kernel3/readme.rst

 * The SWI vector entry code has been fixed by setting it to the correct location.
 * Caching improves the performance of the program and Clock Slow Warnings should only  appear on task creation and shutdown.
 We recognize that without caching more warnings may be printed.
 See Performance.
 * When a user task is interrupted by the timer IRQ handler, the user state is pushed onto the IRQ handler stack.
 We recognize that this is not what we're supposed to do and we plan to fix this in the next deliverable.
 For now we have focused on meeting the timing requirements, and making sure that the amount of time before we unblock event blocked tasks is less than 10ms.
-The next step will be to push state onto the user stack, so that we can context switch directly to the clocknotifier task, instead of just unblocking it.
+The next step will be to push state onto the user stack, so that we can context switch directly to the Clock Notifier task, instead of just unblocking it.

 System Calls